 I believe that wanderlust is something we all experience.
 We may not term it as Wanderlust or even heed its call but it’s something we all experience.

 I’m sure we’ve all had those moments where we want to just drop everything and travel the world.
-Or discover something new or experience something outside of our normal routine.
+Or experience something outside of our normal routine.
 To me, that’s wanderlust.

-It doesn’t have to you jaunting off on a spectacular world tour where you buy a flurry of airline tickets or compiling a mile-long Pinterest bucket list that you spend hours agonizing over.
+It doesn’t have to be you jaunting off on a spectacular world tour where you buy a flurry of airline tickets or compile a mile-long Pinterest bucket list that you spend hours agonizing over.

 It could be something as simple as the urge to drive over to the next village or explore your hometown through fresh eyes.

-At its fundamental, wanderlust is just an instinctive need to experience something new.
+At its fundamental, wanderlust is just an instinctive need to experience something different.